 Once upon a time, movies made for kids were allowed to be scary.
 They had stakes and took risks.
-We don’t see that much anymore.
-Pixar constantly gives us great animated films that aren’t afraid to tackle emotions head-on, especially in the case of Inside Out.
+We don’t see that as much anymore.
+Pixar constantly gives us great animated films that aren’t afraid to tackle emotions head-on, especially in the case of films like Inside Out.
 But what happened to live action family films?
 They don’t really seem to exist anymore.
 The superhero movies are very clearly geared toward adults.
 Basically everything is.

 Live action family films now seem to only get green lit with incredibly low budgets.
 They’ve almost all become made-for-TV.
 And there’s never anything in them that’s really meant to go over the heads of the kids watching it, that their parents will appreciate.
 We really only see that delicate balance in animation these days.